 Tomorrow you can tackle the mess and decide what to do.
 Let your mind relax and come up with solutions.
 If needed, take another day off and look at your life.
 Consider what you’re doing and what needs to change.

-Make a simple plan to change your life, one small area at a time.
+Tomorrow you can make a simple plan to change your life, one small area at a time.

-What do you do when you’re overwhelmed?
+What do you do when you’re overwhelmed by your homeschool?